Jonathan Strange & Mr Norrell: Volume I: Mr Norrell

-The novel opens in 1806 in northern England with The Learned Society of York Magicians, whose members are "theoretical magicians" who study magical texts and history, after the decline of magic in England several hundred years earlier.
-The group is stunned to learn of a "practical magician", Mr Gilbert Norrell.
+The novel opens in northern England in 1806 with the Learned Society of York Magicians.
+The "magicians" of the society are in fact merely theoreticians, since no one in England has been able to perform real magic for several centuries.
+The society is stunned to learn of a "practical magician", Mr Gilbert Norrell.
 Norrell proves his skill as a magician by making the statues in York Cathedral speak, thereafter compelling the society to disband.
 John Childermass, Mr Norrell's factotum, convinces a member of the group, John Segundus, to write about the event for the London newspapers.

 Segundus's article generates interest in Mr Norrell, who moves to London to revive practical English magic.
 He enters society with the help of two gentlemen about town, the superficial and foppish Christopher Drawlight and the shrewd Henry Lascelles, and meets a Cabinet Minister, Sir Walter Pole.
 To ingratiate himself, Mr Norrell attempts to resurrect Sir Walter's fiancée, Emma Wintertowne, from the dead.
-He summons a fairy — "the Gentleman with the Thistledown Hair" — who strikes a bargain with Norrell to restore Emma: the price being half of her returned life will be spent with the fairy.
-After news spreads of Emma's resurrection and happy marriage to Sir Walter, magic becomes respected, and the government seeks Norrell's aid in their ongoing war against Napoleon.
+He summons a fairy — "the Gentleman with the Thistledown Hair" — who strikes a bargain with Norrell to resurrect Emma, the price being that half of her restored life will be spent in Faerie.
+After news spreads of Emma's resurrection and happy marriage to Sir Walter, magic becomes respected, and the government seeks Norrell's aid in its ongoing war against Napoleon.

 While living in London, Norrell encounters Vinculus, a disreputable street-magician vagabond, who relates a prophecy about a "nameless slave" and two magicians in England, but Norrell dismisses it and has Vinculus banished.
-While travelling, Vinculus later meets Jonathan Strange and recites the same prophecy, prompting Strange to become a magician.
-Meanwhile, the Gentleman with the Thistledown Hair takes a liking to Stephen Black, Sir Walter's butler, and promises to make him a king.
+While travelling, Vinculus meets Jonathan Strange and recites the same prophecy, prompting Strange to become a magician.
+Meanwhile, the Gentleman with the Thistledown Hair takes a liking to Stephen Black, Sir Walter's Negro butler, and promises to make him a king.
 Emma (now Lady Pole) lapses into lassitude; she rarely speaks and is distraught by bells, music, and parties.
 Each night she and Stephen are forced to attend balls held by the Gentleman with the Thistledown Hair in the Faerie kingdom of Lost-Hope, where they dance all night long; their attempts to communicate their situation are confounded by magic, with their speech rendered into nonsense.

 "Can a magician kill a man by magic?"
 Lord Wellington asked Strange.
 Strange frowned.
 He seemed to dislike the question.
 "I suppose a magician might," he admitted, "but a gentleman never could."